HughP01/MSCAI_Prog4AI/README.md

-https://mscaiprog4ai-9emcfumj2u3hfxxpxnbctd.streamlit.app Link to streamlit app
+https://mscaiprog4ai-9emcfumj2u3hfxxpxnbctd.streamlit.app Link to streamlit app \
+Page 1 pulls data directly from this github, no extra work needed. \
+Page 2 pulls data from the kafka api so make sure that is running.